 The Personal Statement is the only part of the UCAS application form which gives you a chance to say something about yourself, and at the same time make a positive impression.
 It is vital to get it right and this guide explains how to put a good UCAS Personal Statement together.
 As our advice article Six Top Tips for an outstanding UCAS form explains, your personal statement may well be the deciding factor in whether you get an offer.

-Over the years the space UCAS allocate to the Personal Statement has grown from a few lines to a whole page, emphasising how important admissions tutors think it is.
+Over the years the space for the Personal Statement has grown from a few lines to a whole page, emphasising how important it is to universities.
 You should give it similar attention.
 Take as much time and care as you can to make it effective.

-The most important thing is to explain why you are applying for your particular courses: what attracts you to that subject area, how your current A level studies have influenced you, career plans etc. The UCAS Personal Statement should also include details of your achievements in and outside school/college, your experience of work, travel, responsibility and helping others and what you enjoy doing in your spare time.
+The most important thing is to explain why you are applying for your particular courses.
+The UCAS Personal Statement should also include details of your achievements in and outside school/college, your experience of work, travel, responsibility and helping others and what you enjoy doing in your spare time.

-Quite a daunting list, but If you follow the guidelines below you will find it (relatively) painless!
+Quite a writing challenge, but if you follow the guidelines below you should find you end up with something really effective.

 Tackle the UCAS Personal Statement in stages

-So, what can you say?
+So, where to start?
 Here is a step-by-step guide to getting it right.

 - List everything which might be relevant.